 hrægla sélest, Þæt is Hraédlan láf,

-The second source is the Old-English poem The Lament of Deor, or simply Deor.
-It is part of the tenth-century literary collection known as the Exeter Book or Codex Exoniensis.
+The second source is the Old English poem The Lament of Deor, or simply Deor.
+It is part of the tenth-century literary collection known as the Exeter Book or as the Codex Exoniensis.

 Welund him be wurman, wræces cunnade,

 Hæfde him to gesiÞÞe, sorge ond longaÞ,

 swoncre seonobende, on syllan monn.

 Þæs ofereode, Þisses swa mæg.The Lament of Deor